This is what happens before, during, and after a chargeback is processed.

 The issuing bank is the “issuer” (i.e. underwriter) of the account.
 That makes it the financial institution responsible for disbursing funds from the cardholder to the merchant.
 But that's not its only responsibility.
 The issuer is also responsible for managing the customer’s balance and authorizing charges.

-Step Two: The Issuing Bank Reviews
+The Issuing Bank Reviews

 The issuer will now review the disputed transaction.
 It'll determine whether the dispute should be sent to the card network.
 After review, the issuer will say the dispute poses a valid or invalid chargeback.
 Here is what happens in both scenarios: